Tennis-Nadal stages spectacular comeback at Indian Wells | Sports-Games

 Before his match, Nadal announced that he would not compete at the Miami Open, which starts later this month.
 Earlier on Saturday, newly-crowned world number one Daniil Medvedev dispatched Tomas Machac 6-3 6-2 to cruise into the third round.

-Medvedev's powerful serve and almost impenetrable defence proved too much for the Czech qualifier to handle on a hot day in the Southern California desert.
+Medvedev's powerful serve and almost impenetrable defence proved too much for the Czech qualifier to handle.
 The Russian received a warm welcome from the crowd on Stadium One when he was introduced as the world's top men's player after the match.

 "This is the first time I have heard this and people clapped so thanks a lot for the nice welcome," Medvedev said.
 The 26-year-old U.S. Open champion is seeking his first win at the Masters 1000 tournament.